MicrosoftDocs/WindowsCommunityToolkitDocs/docs/services/OneDrive.md

 # OneDrive Service

+> [!WARNING]
+> (This API is obsolete and will be removed in the future.
+Please use the Microsoft Graph SDK or our new providers at [https://aka.ms/wgt](https://aka.ms/wgt))

 The **OneDrive** Service provides an easy to use service helper for the [OneDrive Developer Platform](https://docs.microsoft.com/en-us/onedrive/developer/) that uses the [Microsoft Graph](https://developer.microsoft.com/en-us/graph/docs/concepts/overview).
 The new OneDrive API is REST API that brings together both personal and work accounts in a single authentication model.
 The OneDrive Service helps you:

 * Initialize and authenticate with a common set of objects